Next foreshore walk dates

 Fee for children 8-18: £15

 Proceeds above costs go towards Clayground’s creative projects engaging the public in clay and making.
-Clayground holds a group walk license from the Port of London Authority.
+Clayground holds a group walk licence and individual licences from the Port of London Authority.

 6th Jun 19